-At screening, the medical examination will include demographics, height and body weight and BMI, smoking and alcohol history (alcohol history not mandatory to be entered into CRF or to be reported), relevant medical history and concomitant therapy, check of inclusion and exclusion criteria, review of vital signs (BP, PR), 12-lead ECG, laboratory tests (including drug screening and alcohol breath test), and a physical examination.
+At screening, the medical examination will include demographics, height and body weight, smoking and alcohol history (alcohol history not mandatory to be entered into CRF or to be reported), relevant medical history and concomitant therapy, review of inclusion and exclusion criteria, review of vital signs (BP, PR), 12-lead ECG, laboratory tests, and a physical examination.
 At the end of trial examination, it will include review of vital signs, 12-lead ECG, laboratory tests, and a physical examination.